 The capacity to cope and feel competent is referred to as resilience.
 Resilience embraces the ability to deal more effectively with stress and pressure, to cope with everyday challenges, to bounce back from disappointments, adversity and trauma.
 It allows individuals to develop clear and realistic goals to solve problems, to relate comfortably to others and to treat oneself and others with respect.

 Numerous scientific studies of children facing adversity in their lives have supported the importance of resilience as a powerful insulating force.
-Resilience explains why some children overcome overwhelming obstacles, sometimes clawing and scraping their way to successful adulthood while others become victims of their early experiences and environments.
+Resilience explains why some children overcome overwhelming obstacles on their way to successful adulthood, while others become victims of their early experiences and environments.

-More and more the evidence for the link between resilience / wellbeing and learning is being recognised:
+More and more the evidence for the link between resilience and wellbeing and learning is being recognised:

 The Link between Wellbeing and Attainment, (NAHT PHE Nov 2014)

 This briefing provides a broad, succinct scope of the scientific evidence highlighting the link between health and wellbeing and educational attainment.
 It underlines the value for schools of promoting health and wellbeing as an integral part of a school effectiveness strategy, and highlights the important contribution of a whole-school approach.

 Promoting children and young people’s emotional health and wellbeing A whole school and college approach (PHE March 2015)

 This guidance from Public Health England presents eight principles to promote emotional health and wellbeing in schools and colleges.
 We contributed to the development of the document, and our resource STOP Stigma is cited as good practice.

 Mental health and behaviour in schools: Departmental advice for school staff.
 (DfE 2014)